 Pork shoulder steaks are awesome: flavourful and juicy on account of the fact the shoulder is marbled with intramuscular fat.
 The downside is that, because this is cut from a hard working muscle, this ain’t the most tender thing if you don’t treat it right; you’ve got to give it a little tickle to loosen up if you want to do anything other than slow cook it (which I do).

 Papaya and pineapple marinades work amazingly – their enzymes breaking down the muscle fibres of the meat, so that you can grill or fry the pork as if it were a rib-eye beef steak.

 An alternative is to brine the meat.
 This has two effects: the salt in the brine breaks down muscle fibres, helping to tenderize the meat; and the brine helps the meat to absorb and retain flavour.
 This is the plan in this recipe, and you’ll be delighted to know it works very nicely indeed.

-It’s is a fairly low level (9%) brine, but does the trick nicely on a 3cm thick steak.
+It’s is a fairly high level (9%) brine for a short period of time (8-12 hours), and does the trick nicely on a 3cm thick steak.
 You need to use a caramelly, malty beer rather than an overly bitter hoppy job.
 An amber or red ale would be ideal.
 It’s important you use a good beer and one with these characteristics, otherwise your meal could just taste like stale beer.
 I used the Alchemy IPA from my Beer 52 box.

 Beer 52 brined pork shoulder steaks